You are here

 ἀλλ’ οὐ μὴ εἴπητε φρένας ἔχοντες

-The aorist subjunctive, preceded by οὐ μή, signals a strong negation in the future, both in the main clause and in subordinate clauses.
+The aorist subjunctive, preceded by οὐ μή, signals a strong negation in the future.

-The present subjunctive is also found, although much less frequently than the aorist.
+The present subjunctive also occurs, although much less frequently than the aorist.

-For they will certainly not recognise you, because of your old age and the long period of time, and they will not suspect you thus adorned with white hair.
+For they will certainly not recogise you due to your age and the long interval of time, and they will not suspect you thus decked with white hair.